-Her choreography explores presence, ritual, and rebellion, and fuses text, voice, and the moving body.
-She combines the political, the mystical, and the absurd, both honoring and poking fun at the human condition.
-Her choreographic works often integrate innovative sets and costumes, including live grass, 100 hanging dresses, 200 origami birds, and a 30-foot wig.
+Her film, Weight of Moon, has been shown at 12 different national and international film festivals, mostly recently Dance Camera West in Los Angeles, Dance Camera Istanbul and In Shadow in Lisbon.
+Her works for the stage often integrate innovative sets and costumes, including live grass, 100 hanging dresses, 200 origami birds, 100 blocks and a 30-foot wig.
 Her choreography has been shown at the Kennedy Center in Washington D.C.; at Judson Church at Movement Research and Dixon Place in New York City; as well as at The Kitchen Theater, The Schwartz Center, The Hangar Theater (in collaboration with Cayuga Chamber Orchestra), and the Finger Lakes Environmental Film Festival in Ithaca, New York.
 She has been an Artist in Residence at the Festival de Danza Contemporánea in Managua, Nicaragua, and an Artist in Residence with OTUX Dance in Santiago, Chile.
 Her work has been performed at Body-Mind Centering Conferences in Ghent, Montreal, and Santa Barbara.
-As a performer, she has toured nationally and internationally with Yin Mei Dance (2006-2010) and with Pearson/Widrig Dance Theater (PWDT) (2001-present).
+As a performer, she has toured nationally and internationally with Yin Mei Dance and with Pearson/Widrig Dance Theater (PWDT).
 Most recently, with PWDT, she co-created a site-specific performance and film at the historic Castillo San Cristóbal in San Juan, Puerto Rico.

 Lindsay is on the Board of Directors of Dongyu Gatsal Ling Nunnery in India and is part of Core of Cultures research team dedicated to safeguarding intangible world culture, and assisting the continuity of ancient dance traditions and embodied spiritual practices.